Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "weakest" - 1.0 damage
 			// "strongest" - 999999.0 damage
 			"Rock Damage"				"-1.0"

+			// The Mutant Tank's rock throws play a sound loop.
+			// Note: Both games already do this by default.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Rock Sound"				"0"

 			// Set the Mutant Tank's run speed.
 			// Note: Default run speed is 1.0.